-We have created and assembled prototype models of the Ubiquitor in limited quantities and plan to expand our assembly in late 2022.
+We have created and assembled prototype models of the Ubiquitor in limited quantities and plan to expand our assembly in 2023.
 Our prototype Ubiquitor is compatible with standard desktop computers running either Windows OS or MacOS and Android- or iOS-based mobile devices and acts as a conduit that communicates with a group of sensors or probes manufactured by different vendors in a manner that requires the user to have little or no knowledge of their unique specifications.
 The data readout is displayed on the computer or mobile device display in application software we have created for use with a Windows PC and are creating for use with a Mac.
 We are designing the application software (the "App") to have a graphical representation of control and indicator elements common in traditional tangible instruments, such as knobs, buttons, dials, and graphs, etc. Utilizing the Ubiquitor and the App, users and instrument manufacturers will be free to add, remove or change a sensor module for their special industrial or educational application without needing to create their own application software and design their own hardware.
 Our developers are designing and implementing a soft control touch screen interface that supports real-time data monitoring and facilitates instrument control and operation.

-Recently, the Company has devoted a substantial number of resources to research and development to bring the Ubiquitor and its App to full production and distribution.
-We anticipate that the sales and marketing involved with bringing the Ubiquitor to market will require us to hire a number of new employees in order to gain traction in the market.
-We intend to introduce the Ubiquitor in smart home installations to reduce costs and increase functionality, as well as implement the Ubiquitor device in greenhouses and other agricultural warehouses that require regulation of light, humidity, moisture, and other measurable scientific units required to create optimal growing conditions.
+Recently, the Company has devoted a substantial number of resources to research and development in both the US and China to bring the Ubiquitor and its App to full production and distribution.
+We anticipate that the sales and marketing involved with bringing the Ubiquitor to market will require us to hire a number of new sales and marketing employees in order to gain traction in the market.
+We expect to continue this process throughout 2023.
+We intend to introduce the Ubiquitor in smart home installations to reduce costs and increase functionality, as well as implement the Ubiquitor device in greenhouses and other agricultural warehouses that require regulation of light, humidity, temperature, and other measurable scientific units required to create optimal growing conditions.

 Our universal smart development protocol focuses not only on the design of the hardware and software modules but also on the design of the overall universal smart instruments system, guided by the principles of structure, universality and modularity.
+As mentioned, we believe we address the core and fundamental issues facing the IoT marketplace.